netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_nitro_request_module.rst

 Synopsis
 --------
-- Issue Nitro API requests to a Netscaler instance.
+- Issue Nitro API requests to a Citrix ADC instance.
 - This is intended to be a short hand for using the uri Ansible module to issue the raw HTTP requests directly.
 - It provides consistent return values and has no other dependencies apart from the base Ansible runtime environment.
-- This module is intended to run either on the Ansible control node or a bastion (jumpserver) with access to the actual Netscaler instance
+- This module is intended to run either on the Ansible control node or a bastion (jumpserver) with access to the actual Citrix ADC instance
 - Note.
 This module does not check the target Citrix ADC if a configuration change has actually taken place.
 It will instead always report a I(changed=yes) status.